IKIM-Essen/WIN-KID/README.md

   - any VITEK value above the "R >" EUCAST Value will be interpreted as "R"
 - If the EUCAST values for "S <=" and "R >" are the same:
   - any VITEK value containing ">" will be interpreted as "R"
-  - everything else will be interpteted as "S
+  - everything else will be interpteted as "S"

 ## Settings